 Once upon a time, in the summer of ’93, I lay in the hammock in our garden with a blue jotter and penned the meandering foundational chapters of The Nice Adventures of Derek the Homosexual Gerbil.

 And Derek has been tailing me ever since, those deviant stories proving a compelling focal point for me to express a huge range of ideas, views, traumas and high drama.
 The novel that is emerging is a wild undertaking of modernist nerve-tingling introspection and silliness.

-Over 27 years since conception, and I’m making steady slow progress.
-Won’t be too many more years until you can hold a copy of this fabulously filthy fiction, and gasp most vividly.
+29 years since conception, and I’m making steady slow progress.
+Won’t (might) be too many more years until you can hold a copy of this fabulously filthy fiction, and gasp most vividly.

 I have attempted to (mostly retrospectively) document the creation of this thing, without giving away too many spoilers.
 The following is a link to a ‘making of’ page about the making of The Nice Adventures of Derek the Homosexual Gerbil: